roikonen/scalablemodeling/README.md

 and enforcing the separation of responsibilities across the system.
 Each Bounded Context encapsulates its own Commands, Events, and Queries, ensuring that interfaces remain consistent and reducing the risk of cross-domain coupling.

+### Architectural Benefits

+1. **Clean Domain Logic**
+   * Separating commands and queries results in clearer, more focused domain logic.
+Commands handle state changes, while queries handle data retrieval, ensuring that business logic remains concise and purpose-driven.
+2. **Separation of Concerns**
+   * Commands are responsible for writing data (changing state), while queries are responsible for reading data.
+This distinction enhances maintainability by providing cleaner code and reducing the risk of unintended side effects.
+3. **Loose Coupling**
+   * **Within Services:** Commands and queries are decoupled through immutable, private events, allowing each to evolve independently without interference.
+   * **Between Services:** Public events decouple microservices, enabling them to operate and scale independently, reducing dependencies between service boundaries.
+4. **Resiliency**
+   * The system is more resilient because failures in one component (e.g. command processing) do not cascade to others (e.g. queries).
+This design ensures fault isolation and minimizes downtime.
+5. **Near-Real-Time Integrations**
+   * Events enable near-real-time communication between services, allowing for fast and seamless integration.
+This improves responsiveness to changes in the system and facilitates use cases like live updates.
+6. **Low Latency at Any Scale**
+   * By separating read and write responsibilities, the system can optimize availability and scalability.
+For example:
+     * **High Availability:** Read-heavy workloads can be handled by scaling replicas.
+     * **Scalability:** This architecture supports all [three dimensions of scalability](#the-three-dimensions-to-scalability), ensuring low latency even under high demand.

 ## Components

 1. [Events](#events)